Our Christian faith solidifies, as belief in God

 limitless love for us.
 He aimed to

-lead us by his own example of how to live, love and forgive.
+lead us by his own example of how to live, love, give and forgive.
 And that

 beautiful loving relationship that Jesus offers us?
 The sense of peace